 The material involves should be accounted for and should be described on how to properly handle it.

-6. Sequence / Method of Work
+6. Methodology and Sequence of Work

 This is the heart of Method Statement.
 It includes the detailed step by step procedure and a guide on how a certain activity is to be done and accomplish.